-who lives for acting, singing, or performing in general.
+A flamboyant character who lives for acting, singing, or performing in general.
 They love the spotlight, have memorized every line from their favorite musicals, took modern dance or ballet at some point, and are constantly trying to break into theater.
-The female variety is invariably straight, but unlike the male version, stands a good chance of also being a Soap Box Sadie
+The female variety is invariably straight, but unlike the male version, stands a good chance of also being a Soapbox Sadie.

-- Ryan Evans from the High School Musical movies has stared with his sister in all the school musicals before the first movie.
-He's not meant to be gay in the films.
+- Ryan Evans from the High School Musical movies has starred with his sister in all the school musicals before the first movie.
+The subtext is allegedly unintentional.

 - Tiny Cooper in Will Grayson, Will Grayson by John Green and David Levithan.
 Even to the point where one of the book's major subplots is the direction/casting of the musical he wrote about himself.

 - In Degrassi When Marco and Ellie have to film a commercial for their product advertisement he plans a bright, Bollywood-inspired version.
 She's the director and he's the actor.
 She rags on his version, calling it "flaming."
 He also loves pop music and fashion.